 Export of dogs & cats is regulated by the Directorate of Veterinary Services (DVS), who issue an international veterinary certificate to ascertain the conditions outlined by the country of destination have been met, and that the animals are healthy and disease free.
 The certificate is processed through the Trade Facilitation Platform (TFP), and is issued per consignment.
 For more information on how to obtain the certificate, click the link.

-The Certificate of Origin (COO) is an international trade document which certifies that, a certain product being exported is wholly manufactured, produced, processed or obtained from the exporting country.
-For more information on how to obtain the COO, please select from the options below.
+The AfCFTA certificate of origin is an international trade document which certifies that a certain product being exported is wholly manufactured, produced, processed or obtained from the exporting country.
+COO is issued by the Kenya Revenue Authority (KRA), Rules of Origin Section.
+For more information on how to obtain the certificate, click the link.

 The EAC certificate of origin is required for goods obtained, manufactured, produced or processed in Kenya, and are to be exported within the East African Community (EAC) region.
 The certificate is issued per consignment.
 For more information on how to obtain the certificate, click the link.